Ronald Acuña Jr. Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.
+- The Royals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have a 4.71 team ERA that ranks 18th among all MLB pitching staffs.
+- The Royals' 5.00 team ERA ranks 23rd across all league pitching staffs.

-- The Royals rank 19th in baseball in home runs given up (19 total, 1.4 per game).
+- Royals pitchers combine to give up 20 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

+- The Royals are sending Greinke (0-3) to the mound to make his fourth start of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts through 16 1/3 innings pitched.

-- The lefty last appeared on Sunday against the San Francisco Giants, when he tossed six scoreless innings while giving up two hits.
+- The right-hander's most recent appearance came on Tuesday against the Texas Rangers, when he went five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.